Air-Fry-Till-I-Die/air-fry-till-i-die.github.io/index.md

 ## Stores

-We will also be including a list of stores along with ingredients they offer, and the pricing for the ingredients
+We included a list of stores along with ingredients they offer, and the pricing for the ingredients.
+Currently, the list of vendors that we offer are:
+* Nijiya
+* Safeway
+* Kokua

 ### User Guide